Aki66/tip_frontend/README.md

 This is the front end part for a centralized online system for a recently accredited university known as CorpU, which will enhance and simplify the hiring process for sessional staff each semester which could be quite hectic for permanent staff to manage due to the complexity and time-consuming process involved.
 The front-end part of the application will handle the user interface and user experience.
-HTML, CSS,JS and React JS are using for this development.

 # *Features*